aaronbloomfield/ccc/hws/ethprivate/index.md

 eth.sendTransaction({from:eth.coinbase, to:'0xffffffffffffffffffffffffffffffffffffffff', value:web3.toWei(1,"ether"), gas:21000});
 ```

-You have to replace the 'to' field with the address found on the Collab landing page.
+You have to replace the 'to' field with the address found on the Canvas landing page.
 Note that we replaced your account address with `eth.coinbase`.
 This will print out a hex string -- save it!
 That's the hash of the transaction, and we'll need it shortly.
-It will be something long like: 0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcd.
-This goes into the `send_txn_hash` filed in ethprivate.py.
+It will be something long like: 0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef (it's the 256-bit SHA3 hash of the transaction).
+This goes into the `send_txn_hash` field in ethprivate.py.

 **NOTE:** Be sure you cut-and-paste the destination account properly!
 It's easy to mis-type the account, and send the ether to the wrong place where it can never be accessed again.
+And it's easy to cut-and-paste that command, which sends the money to the account with all f's as the address, which will also lose the ether.

 Further steps to do in the geth console:

 - Check your balance via `eth.getBalance("0x0123456789abcdef0123456789abcdef01234567")` -- you may notice that the balanace has not changed if you enter that before the transaction was not mined into a block.
     - You can also get your account balance in (fake) ETH via: `web3.fromWei(eth.getBalance(eth.coinbase), "ether")`
 - You can see your pending transaction via `eth.pendingTransactions` (again, only if you enter that before it is mined into a block).
-- Get information on the mined transaction: `eth.getTransactionReceipt("0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcd")` -- replace the hash there with the transaction hash you recorded, above.
+- Get information on the mined transaction: `eth.getTransactionReceipt("0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef")` -- replace the hash there with the transaction hash you recorded, above.
   - Note the block number, which you will have to submit along with the transaction hash

-We can verify that you did this part by checking if your eth.coinbase account sent 1 ETH to the intended course account.
-You will need to submit both the transaction hash and the block number from when you sent me 1 ether.
+We can verify that you did this part by checking if your eth.coinbase account sent 1 ETH to the specified course account.
+You will need to submit both the transaction hash and the block number from when you sent 1 ether.

 ### Part 7: Explore geth